NekoDrone/serenity/README.md

  ``git clone https://github.com/NekoDrone/serenity.git``

  3. Create 'creds.ts' and insert your credentials.

-You MUST have a valid Telegram Bot Token, and a valid Google API Ke
+You MUST have a valid Telegram Bot Token, and a valid Google API Key.